tq-jappy/redmine_query_with_version/README.md

 $ rm -f {REDMINE_ROOT}/plugins/redmine_query_with_version
 ```

+## How to use

+1. Go to an issues page.
+2. Select target version and click custom query name in the sidebar.
+NOTE: If you choose blank (default), this plugin does not affects the Redmine.

 ## Contributions

 All feedback and contributions are welcome.
 Simply issue a pull request or create a new issue.

 ## License